 Such gall, they lied.
 Well, not really.
 They were there in 14 minutes, not 30.
 I timed them.
 Don’t forget, I quantify.
 I’m good at quantifying.
 And it was just 14 minutes.

-I called their store to thank them.
-I think they were shocked because they are not used to those calls.
+I contacted their store to thank them.
+I think they were shocked because they were not used to those calls.
 Maybe they thought it was a prank call.
-Probably because too many people are still fuming over the clicking noise from their car battery.
-They just don’t know my love language.
+It’s probably because too many people are still fuming over the clicking noise from their car batteries.
+They don’t know my love language.

-O’Reilly Auto Parts of Fayette, Missouri has an employee that should be in a store manager’s Hall of Fame.
-My F-150 needed a new battery according to the Tiger Towing guy.
+O’Reilly Auto Parts has an employee that should be in a store manager’s Hall of Fame.
+My F-150 needed a new battery, according to the Tiger Towing guy.

-So on a cool, damp, gloomy day, the store manager named Dee not only ascertained what I needed, she changed the battery in the parking lot while I held an umbrella.
+So, on a cool, damp, gloomy day, the store manager named Dee not only ascertained what I needed but also changed the battery in the parking lot while I held an umbrella.

-Dee was nice, smart, and caring.
+Dee was friendly, competent, and caring.
 I was more than a customer.
 Dee spoke to me as a friend.
 She never tried to over-sell me either.
 She epitomized exemplary customer service.

-O’Reilly, I love the culture of your organization.
-Thank you for being flexible in your work policy too.
+O’Reilly, I love the people vibe of your organization.
+Thank you for being flexible in your work policy, too.
 Dee reminded me of that policy more than once.
 She loves your organization.

 The world needs to know Dee.
 CEOs could learn much from her.
 I also think she knows my love language.

 The following day, I was running late.
-Not only did I get caught in Atlanta traffic on the way back to the airport, but I thought my GPS was going to cuss me out while she navigated me through the never-ending construction zones at Atlanta International Airport.
+Not only did I get caught in Atlanta traffic on the way back to the airport, but I thought my GPS would cuss me out while she navigated me through the never-ending construction zones at Atlanta International Airport.

 There was no way I could stop to re-fuel my car before I arrived.
 At that point, a $200 surcharge would have been chump change.
 I just wanted on my seat so I could get back to Missouri.